-The Clinton Senior Center began as a once-a-week meeting in the basement of Sacred Heart Church in 1969; soon a twice-weekly lunch was added, and then in 1973 the Bureau of Purchased Social Services for Adults (BPSSA) provided funding for a full Senior Center.
-In 1977 the Senior Center moved into the Harborview Terrace -- a two-building apartment complex that had just been completed by the City’s Housing Authority -- and it officially became Project FIND’s Clinton Senior Center.
+The Clinton Senior Center began in 1969 as a once-a-week meeting in the basement of Sacred Heart Church.
+Soon after, a twice-weekly lunch was added, and then, in 1973, the Bureau of Purchased Social Services for Adults (BPSSA) provided funding for a full Senior Center.
+In 1977, the Senior Center moved into the Harborview Terrace—a two-building apartment complex that had just been completed by the City’s Housing Authority—and it officially became Project FIND’s Clinton Senior Center.

-The Center has an enclosed garden in the back, a library, and a large dining room.
-Lunch is served every day, and on Wednesdays a light dinner is available.
-Many classes and activities are offered at Clinton including trips, holiday parties, and celebrations from around the world.
+The Center has a computer lab, a library, and a large dining room.
+Lunch is served Monday to Friday.
+Many classes and activities are offered at Clinton, including trips, holiday parties, and celebrations from around the world.

 Trenace Simmons, Director

-Trenace Simmons has been working in the Geriatric field for over eighteen years.
-In 1998, she obtained a CNA and LPN license in nursing field in Orlando, Florida.
+Trenace Simmons has been working in the Geriatric field for over 18 years.
+In 1998, she obtained a CNA and LPN license in Orlando, Florida.
 After some time in the nursing field, she was offered the opportunity to become a Business Office Specialist at Lakeside Behavioral Center.
-During her tenor at the hospital she worked in the Adult and Children Clinic.
-A short time after holding this position, she was then promoted to the Entitlement Specialist, assisting clients with SSI benefits, as well as long term housing.
-She held this position until she ultimately decided to relocate back to New York.
+During her tenure at the hospital, she worked in the Adult and Children Clinic.
+A short time after holding this position, she was promoted to Entitlement Specialist, assisting clients with SSI benefits, as well as long-term housing.
+Trenace held this position until she decided to return to New York.

-In 2003, she was offered a position as the Assistant Director of Hamilton Senior Center.
-After two years she was promoted to Director of Hargrave Senior Center.
-Her love and passion for seniors prompted her stay in the Senior Center Field for over fifteen years.
+In 2003, Trenace was offered a position as the Assistant Director of Hamilton Senior Center.
+After two years, she was promoted to Director of Hargrave Senior Center.
+Her love and passion for seniors prompted her stay in the Senior Center field for over 15 years.